Harry Blyth: Writing career

-As a freelance writer and journalist Blyth started out writing about food.
-His Eat, Drink and be Merry; or Dainty Bits from many Tables was published by J. A. Brook and Co in 1876.
+His success continued with Eat, Drink and be Merry (1876), a collection of culinary essays that appeared in multiple newspapers.
+Eat, Drink and be Merry; or Dainty Bits from many Tables was published by J. A. Brook and Co in 1876, reportedly selling around 60,000 copies.
+Nearly 200 newspapers gave the work favourable reviews.
 Of it, the Bookseller wrote: "This is not a Cookery book, but a gossip about all sorts of Cookery, from real turtle to snails; all sorts of drinks, from Champagne to small beer eau-de-voie to nettle tea; with anecdotes culled from all sources, and presented with the sauce of a true literary caterer."
-It was followed by a series of food articles entitled Snacks for the Hungry, in the Tattler, then in 1879 by Magic Morsels: Scraps from an Epicure's Table, Gathered, Garnished and Dished by Harry Blyth, published by T.H.
-Roberts and Co of London.